wp-plugins/dailymotion-search-and-publish-videos/readme.txt

 === DailyMotion Search and Publish Videos ===
 Contributors: walihassan
 Donate link: http://www.walihassan.com
-Tags: dailymotion, search videos, video posts, publish dailymotion videos, dailymotion api, video blog, video tube Requires at least: 3.0.1
+Tags: dailymotion, search videos, video posts, publish dailymotion videos, dailymotion api, video blog, video tube, youtube, vimeo, auto post, video blog, video tube, dailymotion auto post
+Requires at least: 3.0.1
-Tested up to: 4.2.2
+Tested up to: 4.3
-Stable tag: 2.6.2
+Stable tag: 3.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Search any Dailymotion videos and publish them with just one click on your website as video post.
+Search any Dailymotion, Youtube & Vimeo videos and publish them with just one click on your website as video post.

 == Description ==

+> <strong>Premium VERSION Launched</strong><br>
+> A premium version of this pulgin is launched with name "One Click Videos Plugin for Wordpress" and can be purchased from CodeCanyon here [One Click Videos Plugin](http://codecanyon.net/item/one-click-videos-for-wordpress/12645824) only.
+> Note that the Premium plugin has Youtube, Vimeo and several extra features too so it might be well worth your investment!
+> You can see the Plugin Demo Site here [Plugin Demo Site](http://oneclickvideos.ropstam.com/).

-This is a standalone plugin that offers Dailymotion Video Search right from your Wordpress Dashboard.
+This is a standalone plugin that offers 1000s of Video Search right from your Wordpress Dashboard.

-You can use any search keyword and search either Recent or Relevant videos from Dailymotion.
+You can use any search keyword and search either Recent or Relevant videos from Dailymotion, Youtube & Vimeo.

 This plugin will automatically pull your categories upto 3 levels.
 You can then save Videos in these categories.